davehorton/drachtio-cpaas-server/docs/CONCEPTS.md

 Any calls still in progress when the client closes the connection will be allowed to continue until they are hungup by callers (possibly with a max duration applied).
 Any artifacts that have not been shipped to the client at this time (i.e. when the client disconnects) will be purged from the system and will no longer be retrievable.
 (TBD on what happens to other resources that may have been allocated on behalf of the application, such as conferences).

 #### Outbound call
 It shall be possible to initiate an outbound call as well.
-To do so, a customer must make an HTTP POST request to a specific URL, something like
+To do so, a customer must make an HTTP POST request to a specific URL, e.g. something like:
 ```
     /v1/Accounts/{AccountSid}/Calls
 ```